watson-developer-cloud/node-red-node-watson/README.md

 ### New in version 0.5.14
 - Bump to latest version of watson-developer-cloud node.js sdk
+- Allow empty input into Conversation converse
+- Endpoint can now be specified in Natural Language Understanding

 ### New in version 0.5.13
 - Personality Insights on Bluemix needed new path to node_modules